 In Qualtrics, the Research Core theme provides templates including Informed Consent Forms and Student Satisfaction Surveys.
 There is also the option of creating a survey from the Blank Survey Project.
 If you are working from a template, a previous project or a new one, you have the option of creating new questions or importing them from other projects or templates.

 Each question gives you the opportunity to adjust the logic for that component of the survey, adjust scoring and randomize response order as well.
 The software supports collaboration on survey development as well.

 Training, Support and Data Migration

-There are a variety of resources from Qualtrics and the OIA to support you familiarizing yourself with the software and its applications.
+There are a variety of resources from Qualtrics and the University of Calgary Office of Institutional Analysis (OIA) to support you in familiarizing yourself with the software and its applications.
 If you had a personal online survey account, whether a personal Qualtrics account, an account from another university, UCalgary organizational unit or other survey provider (Fluid Survey, Survey Monkey, etc.), you can also get support to migrate your personal account to the UCalgary version of Qualtrics.

 - Webinar (46 minutes) Qualtrics will request name, email and organization prior to this session.

 - Support – Qualtrics’ help page for Research Core surveys